SnehaKhadtare07/To-Do-List/README.md

 Open-source & free under MIT License 👩‍⚖️
 Steal it, remix it, break it, fix it — just don’t forget me 🥲

-💖 Built with ❤️, ☕ coffee, and a dash of procrastination by SNEHA KHADTARE 🙌😂
+💖 Built with ❤️LOVE , ☕ coffee, and a dash of procrastination by SNEHA KHADTARE 🙌😂